Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Introduction

-Disease outbreak detection is a critical component in public health management \citep{Lombard2007} and as a result a substantial body of research has been dedicated to the development and implementation of various outbreak detection methodologies based on public health data (see e.g. \cite{Dato2004, Unkel2012}).
+Disease outbreak detection is a critical component in public health management \citep{Lombard2007} and as a result a substantial body of research has been dedicated to the development of various outbreak detection methodologies based on public health data (see e.g. \cite{Dato2004, Unkel2012}).
 However, the effectiveness of such methods hinges crucially on the data sampling strategy, which has received far less attention.
-This lack of scrutiny leads to inefficient sampling practices and unwarranted pessimistic attitude towards common convenience sampling approaches.
-Motivated by this pessimism, we formally discuss efficient sampling strategies in the context of disease outbreak~detection.
+This lack of scrutiny leads to inefficient sampling practices and an unwarranted pessimistic attitude towards some common convenience sampling approaches.
+Motivated by this pessimism, we formally discuss efficient sampling strategies in the context of disease outbreak detection.

-For the practitioner the headline of our discussion is that if subpopulations are available for stratified surveillance, then for the purposes of outbreak detection it can be much more efficient (i.e. requiring fewer samples for equal outbreak detection performance) to sample from a subpopulation rather than using a representative sample from the entire population.
-Specifically, sampling from subpopulations in which subjects have, under non-outbreak settings, the highest risk of contracting the disease under study may be considerably more efficient if their risk is relatively large in comparison to the average population risk.
-Such high-risk subpopulations potentially represent proverbial ``canaries in the coalmine'', exhibiting evidence for disease outbreaks more clearly than the full population.
+For the practitioner, the headline of our discussion is that if subpopulations are available for stratified surveillance of endemic diseases, then for outbreak detection it can be much more efficient (i.e. requiring fewer samples for equal detection performance) to sample from a subpopulation rather than using a representative sample from the full population.
+Specifically, subpopulations in which subjects have, under non-outbreak settings, the highest risk of contracting the disease under study may lead (under some assumptions) to considerably more efficient inference if their risk is relatively large in comparison to the average population risk \emdash and we quantify the magnitude of this sampling efficiency in this work.
+Such high-risk subpopulations may represent the proverbial \emph{``canaries in the coalmine''}, exhibiting more pronounced evidence for disease outbreaks than the full population.

-Our discussion spans active surveillance settings \citep{Murray2017}.
-We start with a static setting where we sample subjects from a population, uncovering if the subject is currently carrying a disease under study, in order to infer if the disease prevalence in the population exceeds a known non-outbreak baseline prevalence.
+Our discussion spans two surveillance settings of endemic diseases.
+We start our discussion with a static setting where we sample subjects from a population, uncovering if the subject is currently carrying a disease under study, in order to infer if the disease prevalence in the population exceeds a predetermined nonzero baseline prevalence.
 We then show how our insights from the static setting extend to a monitoring setting, where a sample of subjects is monitored over time, and data arrives sequentially in the form of daily new cases within this sample.
-In this setting the goal is to raise an alarm when the average rate of subjects getting diseased in the population exceeds a known baseline rate.
+The goal is then to raise an alarm when the average rate of subjects getting diseased in the population exceeds a known baseline rate.